 Discover in this tutorial how to disable the

-WP_Query cache that WordPress incorporates from version 6.1 onwards using code.
+WP_User_Query cache that WordPress incorporates from version 6.3, using code.

-One of the new features of WordPress 6.1 is that it incorporates
+One of the new features of WordPress 6.3 is that it incorporates the

-WP_Query query cache.
-This provides a performance improvement of up to 50%, which is great because it will improve web speed in many circumstances.
+WP_User_Query cache.
+This provides a performance improvement, which is great because it will improve web speed in many circumstances.

-But if you’re in a testing/development environment you probably don’t want this cache to apply as it can mask the changes you’re making.
+But if you are in a testing/development environment you probably don’t want this cache to apply as it can mask the changes you are making.

 Another circumstance where it may be worth avoiding the cache is when you are trying to solve a problem that may be related to